-Ice baths are excellent after a workout.
-Taking an ice bath after a workout will help accelerate recovery and reduce fatigue by preventing inflammation, stimulating the central nervous system, and developing regulated breathing.
+Ice baths are excellent after a boxing or kickboxing workout.
+Taking an ice bath, especially after strength training, will help accelerate recovery and reduce fatigue by preventing inflammation, stimulating the central nervous system, and developing regulated breathing.

 Are Ice Baths Good For Recovery?

-Many athletes love a good ice bath for recovery because it reduces inflammation, swelling, and achiness from an intense workout.
+Many boxers love a good ice bath for recovery because it reduces inflammation, swelling, and achiness from an intense workout.
 The cold exposure essentially kickstarts your body’s ability to recover.

 How Long Do Athletes Sit In Ice Baths?

 Athletes usually sit in an ice bath for as few as five minutes to over an hour.
 Don’t try to break any records with your first time in an ice bath - acclimate yourself by starting with smaller increments of time, like five or ten minutes.
 Once this feels comfortable, then you can work up to longer amounts of time.